scVENUS/PeekabooAV/docs/source/ruleset.rst

     CAPEv2FileReport.signatures
     CAPEv2FileReport.malscore

-and every cortexreport has these artifacts
+and all analyser reports have these artifacts

 .. code-block:: shell